 Top: Plain blouse or shirt.
-Low-cut blouses, revealing tops are not allowed.
+Low-cut blouses and revealing tops are not allowed.

 Trousers: Smart, tailored trousers or tailored shorts.
-Jeans of any kind, tracksuit bottoms, or combat trousers are not allowed.
+Scruffy jeans, tracksuit bottoms, or combat trousers are not allowed.

 Skirt: Smart, pleated or plain and of an appropriate length.